Hats-Protocol/modules-registry/README.md

         "name": "<argument's name (string)>",
         "description": "<short description (string)>",
-        "type": "<argument's solidity type, e.g. 'uint256' (string)>", "example": "<example argument which will be used for automatic testing>" }
+        "type": "<argument's solidity type, e.g. 'uint256' (string)>", "example": "<example argument which will be used for automatic testing>", "dispalyType": "<parameter's type of content, for display purpose>" }
     ]
   },